Dicey, Morris & Collins the Conflict of Laws 16th Edition

 The Companion Volume explains in detail the effects of the withdrawal by the United Kingdom from the European Union.
 It analyses the relevant transitional provision in the Withdrawal Agreement concluded between the United Kingdom and the European Union, as well as domestic legislation on transitional issues.
 It analyses the relevant EU law in areas likely to remain relevant for the foreseeable future, including in relation to lis pendens and the recognition and enforcement of judgments from EU Member States.
 It considers the relevant family legislation in the Brussels IIa and Maintenance Regulations.
 The Companion Volume also includes detailed coverage of relevant provisions of the recast Insolvency Regulation.

-Also available as an eBook on Thomson Reuters ProView Thomson Reuters ProView is custom built for legal professionals like you.
 Using ProView means you can connect to and interact with the content you rely on in new ways, wherever and whenever you like.
 Find out more about ProView.
-Purchase this title as an eBook to start reading today: |

 CONTACT US